 Cut the top of your pumpkin off, keeping in mind that the wider you make the top opening, the more flowers you’ll be able to add, and the fuller the arrangement will look.

 Try to remove as much of the pumpkin innards as possible.
-Cleaning out the pumpkin throughly will help your pumpkin last longer.
+Cleaning out the pumpkin thoroughly will help your pumpkin last longer.

 3. Measure and cut water absorbent floral foam.

 Place the foam in a container of water that has flower food already in it.
 If your flowers didn’t come with flower food, you can add crushed aspirin to the water instead.
 Aspirin contains salicylic acid that cleans the water and prevents bacteria from building up.
-Let the floral foam soak until it is completely saturated, and add to the pumpkin liner.
+Let the floral foam soak until it’s completely saturated and add to the pumpkin liner.

 5. Arrange the flowers and greenery into the floral foam.